Primetalk/SynapseGrid/docs/README.EN.md

 Some subsystems may stay unclaimed and left without any components installed.
 Simultaneously some contacts that belong to a subsystem may not be involved and may simply "hang".

-For instance some output voltages in a power supply may be unused.
+For instance, some output voltages in a power supply may be unused.
 Or some inputs of a general purpose microcircuit may be unused.

 Breadboard is a good metaphor that illustrates SynapseGrid contact system.